oddballteam/rails_challenge/README.md

 ## Part 2

-Configure a background worker of your choice that can accept jobs from action cable, and can perform a request to an external service  available at efin.oddball.io
+Configure a background worker of your choice that can accept jobs from action cable, and can perform a request to an external service  available at `http://efin.oddball.io` ( you can check its health at `/health`)

 The external service is a single url that accepts `JSON` `POST` requests with this structure